Sexual health is one of the most neglected areas of our overall well-being mainly because of the

 you get through these issues and enjoy sex to its fullest.
 With regular therapy sessions, you

-2. People who are trying to spice up their sex life– Long-term couples can often fall prey to a
+learn to manage your anxiety and feel more confident about yourself. - People who are trying to spice up their sex life– Long-term couples can often fall prey to a

 sexual rut.
 When you have been with one partner for a long time, your sex life may become